astroML/text_errata/README.md

 ## Chapter 10

-p.
-427, in the first paragraph of section 10.3.1, it should be
+Page 427: in the first paragraph of section 10.3.1, it should be
-         omega = 2 pi f = 2 pi / P, and not 2 pi P for the last part.
+         omega = 2 pi f = 2 pi / P, and not (2 pi P) for the last part.

-p.
-437, figure 10.15: in the creation of this figure, the noise was not applied to the data before computing the periodogram.
+Page 437: figure 10.15: in the creation of this figure, the noise was not applied to the data before computing the periodogram.
 See a fuller discussion along with an updated figure on the
 [astroML website](http://www.astroml.org/book_figures/chapter10/fig_LS_sg_comparison.html)